Supervisor/supervisor/docs/events.rst

 Directly following the linefeed character in the header is the event payload.
 It consists of ``PAYLOAD_LENGTH`` bytes representing a serialization of the event data.
-See "Supervisor Event Types" elsewhere for the specific event data serialization definitions.
+See :ref:`event_types` for the specific event data serialization definitions.

 An example payload for a ``PROCESS_COMMUNICATION_STDOUT`` event notification is as follows.